ualers/Ai_moving_the_mouse_randomly/README.md

 #
 #
+### 📚Pool request
+any pool request is welcome :}

 ### 📚Powerful model
-If you create a super powerful model of 100,000,000,000 don't hesitate to share :} 👋
+If you create a super powerful model with 100,000,000,000 variations and a giant neural network, don't hesitate to share :} 👋